murar8/hn-client/README.md

 This project is an alternative client to browse the [Hacker News](https://news.ycombinator.com) website by means of its [public API](https://github.com/HackerNews/API).

+The live version of the website is available at [murar8-hn-client.web.app](https://murar8-hn-client.web.app)

 ## Features

 - Responsive design.
 - Pagination and code splitting for increasing performance.
+- PWA support using Workbox for caching static content.
 - Dynamic theme based on system preferences.

 ## Inner workings